The Article in 60 Seconds

 The same technologies that drive the latest mobile and desktop advances can be applied to your email efforts including:

 - The Power of Plain Text

 - Sometimes, simplicity cuts through all of the clutter and puts your message front and center.
 Plain text can bypass tools designed to block email.
 Plain text can disarm end user when they click to open.

-- Reading your name, , is still powerful and meaningful.
+- Reading your name, my friend, is still powerful and meaningful.
 A well-timed personalization draws your readers in.
 But beware, use personalization in your emails like a trained chef uses seasoning — just the right amount to enhance the experience.